What is a secured credit card and how does it work?

 • Work toward qualifying for an unsecured credit card

-Tips for using a secured credit card to build credit
+Here are tips for using a secured card to build credit.

-• Understand your deposit: Make sure you’re able to fully fund your deposit within the time frame required by the card issuer.
-If you don’t fund the deposit in time, there’s a chance the lender may close your account.
+• Understand your deposit.
+Make sure you’re able to fully fund your deposit within the time frame required by the card issuer.
+If you don’t fund the deposit in time, there’s a chance the issuer may close your account.

-• Use a budget: If you only use the card for a few fixed purchases a month, it may be easier to stick to a budget and stay within your credit limit.
-It could help you get used to using a credit card.
+• Use a budget.
+If you only use the card for a few fixed purchases each month, it may be easier to limit your spending and stay within your credit limit.
+Taking this approach could also help you get familiar with using a credit card.

-• Choose a card issuer that reports your credit activity: Some credit card issuers may not report secured credit card accounts.
-If you’re looking to build your credit by responsibly using a secured card, make sure your issuer reports to at least one of the three major credit bureaus: Experian®, Equifax® or TransUnion®.
+• Choose a card issuer that reports your credit activity.
+Some issuers may not report the activity of secured credit card accounts.
+If you’re looking to build your credit by using a secured card, make sure your issuer reports to at least one of the three major credit bureaus: Experian®, Equifax® or TransUnion®.
 Capital One reports secured card accounts to all three bureaus.

 Secured credit card FAQ

-Some credit card issuers may allow you to upgrade from a secured card to a traditional card without closing your original line of credit.
+Some issuers may allow you to upgrade from a secured card to a traditional card without closing your original line of credit.
 They may even return your deposit.
-Check with your credit card issuer to understand what’s possible and how your account will be treated if you transition to a traditional card.
+Check with your issuer to understand what’s possible and how your account will be treated if you transition to a traditional card.

 With a Capital One secured card, you’ll be notified that your card has been upgraded to an unsecured card if you become eligible.